HoNguyen17/traffic_light/NOTE.md

 String  tlsPhaseName  = (String)conn.do_job_get(Trafficlight.getPhaseName("InserNameHere"));
 ```
 - Show traffic lights with current phase indicators. (same with above??)
 - Allow users to adjust phase durations and observe effects on traffic flow.
+- Control traffic lights programmatically.
 4. Vehicle Related
 - Display moving vehicles with color-coded icons.
 - Show subsets of vehicles according to their properties (filtered by e.g. color, speed,
-or location) (needed in wrapper)
+or location)
+- Inject vehicles
 5. Statistics & Analytics
   Track metrics such as:
 - Average speed